 "What difference do we make?"

 "How do we use jewelry to express a feeling?"

 I loved, loved, loved that Grinovich was bold enough to give his lecture with such a unique appearance and style.
-His voiceover was crisp and rapid fire.
+His voiceover was crisp and rapid-fire.
 You HAD to pay attention!
 You WANTED to pay attention!
-His Web presence hasn't quite caught up to his live performance, but take a look at the work of Adam Grinovich on Klint02 (which does not allow images to be "picked up").

-The other presentors showed very interesting work, but in the standard PowerPoint artist monologue.
+The other presenters showed very interesting work but in the standard PowerPoint artist monologue.

 Image #1 [...
 I like ... blah, blah, blah]

 Image #2 [. . .then I . . .chatter, chatter]

 next [ . . . so then I . . . prattle, prattle]

 Their work was interesting and I even took notes on their commentary, but the contrast in styles struck me as an important lesson.
 These other lecture-performances were not as memorable and (right or wrong) this impacts how I remember their work.
 Why?

 A picture is worth 1,000 words.
 So don't just tell us, show us.
 For example, if your inspiration or influence came from your grandfather who made shoes....show us a picture.
 This picture on the right was found on life.com.
 A picture of your grandfather (or someone like your grandfather) making shoes would be so much more memorable, emotional, connected.